Skip to main content

 Can I use cephalexin or amoxicillin while pregnant or breastfeeding?

 Cephalexin and amoxicillin are considered safe during pregnancy.
 There is no known harm to the fetus despite the fact that both drugs cross the placenta.
 Cephalexin is excreted into breast milk.
 Breastfed infants experienced diarrhea and discomfort.
 Amoxicillin has also been shown to be excreted into breast milk.
-Incidences of diarrhea, rash, and somnolence in the breastfed infant have been reported with amoxicillin.
+Incidences of diarrhea, rash, and somnolence in breastfed infants have been reported with amoxicillin.
 With either drug, the benefit of treatment in the mother must be weighed against the risk of adverse events in the infant.

 Can I use cephalexin or amoxicillin with alcohol?